DST-STRUCTURED PROPERTY OFFERINGS RISE TO FILL NEED

 KB Exchange Trust (KB) is a sponsor of DST-structured property investments, specializing in single-tenant, net-leased properties that are highly sought today by 1031 exchange investors.
 KB is currently offering a medical building leased to Fresenius Medical Care, a publicly-traded dialysis firm (NYSE: FMS) with a $20 billion market capitalization.
 The offering is a newly-constructed building, with a 15-year lease and annual rental increases.
 The initial cash flow to investors is 6.75 percent with investments ranging from $100,000 to $2 million, thereby enabling investors to accomplish 1031 exchanges effortlessly and effectively.

-"1031-exchange investors want easy-to-understand investments that provide reliable retirement income," said Mark Paul, managing partner for KB Exchange Trust.
+"1031-exchange investors want easy-to-understand investments that provide reliable retirement income," said Jeff Pori, managing partner for KB Exchange Trust.
 "All properties have some level of risk, but properties which are leased to large, publicly-traded companies are much lower on the risk curve."